juice-shop/pwning-juice-shop/introduction/motivation.md

 Two years after its inception the Juice Shop was submitted and accepted as an _OWASP Tool Project_ by the
-[Open Web Application Security Project](https://owasp.org) in September 2016\.
+[Open Web Application Security Project](https://owasp.org) in September 2016.
 This move increased the overall visibility and outreach of the project significantly, as it exposed it to a large community of application security practitioners.

 Once in the OWASP project portfolio it took only eight months until Juice Shop was promoted from the initial _Incubator_ maturity level to _Lab Projects_ level.
-End of July 2018 the Juice Shop was promoted into the final _Flagship_ maturity stage for OWASP projects.
+By the end of July 2018 the Juice Shop was promoted to the final _Flagship_ maturity stage for OWASP projects.

 ![OWASP Flagship Projects](img/Flagship_big.jpg)